dariusmehri/Demographic-Analysis-of-311-Building-Related-Complaints-using-Factor-Analysis/README.md

 Ten Factors explain 57% of the variance in the data.
 Factor 1 contributed 14% of the total variance.
 The p-value is 0.056  indicates that there is about a 95% confidence that the observations are accurate.
 We can therefore assume that 10 factors are sufficient to explain for this model.

+Step 3: Spatial Analysis
+The factor analysis findings can be further interpreted using spatial analysis.
+Below are maps of income, percent white and noise related complaints in NYC from January through June 2015: